Beijing Capital International Airport, China: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-October in this region is cool.
-Temperatures average in the 50s F (low 10s C), with daytime temperatures significantly higher.
-There is frost sometimes.
+March for Beijing Capital International Airport is cold.
+Temperatures average in the low 40s F (single digits C), with daytime temperatures significantly higher.
+There is frost about two thirds of the time.
 It rains once in a while.

 What to wear/what to pack: